Career / Career Progression

 • Cannot Modify Active Topology

-Lack of Topology Information.
 The network topology window shows a limited amount of information, especially while a simulated topology is running.
 For example, you can't see the link state of each connection between network devices, nor do you have any indication that the device is actively transmitting data.
 The primary source of feedback for this type of information is the device itself.
 While this could help prepare you for a role as a remote network administrator where physical access to devices is not possible, the additional feedback in simulation would be particularly helpful for visual learners.

-Cisco Simulators: Boson NetSim vs Packet Tracer
+Cisco Simulators: Boson NetSim vs. Packet Tracer

-Boson NetSim's strongest feature is the built-in labs that directly map to the exam topics of specific Cisco certification exams.
+NetSim's strongest feature is the built-in labs that directly map to the exam topics of specific Cisco certification exams.
 For existing patrons of Boson's courseware and practice exams, these labs are an excellent practical aid for reinforcing networking concepts.
 The fact that labs (whether they were built by Boson or built by the community) can be accessed directly through the NetSim application simplifies the labbing experience and lets you focus on learning instead of prerequisite tasks.

 What are Network Emulators?

-An emulator is a piece of software that runs and connects virtual network devices together.
+An emulator is a software that runs and connects virtual network devices together.
 Emulators virtualize real network devices, and virtual network devices tend to offer a more advanced feature set compared to network devices present in simulators.
 The behavior exhibited by virtual network devices is more representative of how real physical network devices would behave in the real world.

 What is GNS3?

 Graphical Network Simulator-3 (often shortened to GNS3) is a free, open-source client/server interface for network emulation and virtualization.
 It is a Python-based platform that primarily utilizes software called Dynamips to emulate Cisco software and hardware.
-Since Dynamips supports the Cisco 1700, 2600, 2691, 3600, 3725, 3745, and 7200 router platforms, GNS3 also supports these same platforms.

-Because GNS3 is a client/server application, it's recommended installation that you deploy the GNS3 VM (Virtual Machine) to act as the server.
+Because GNS3 is a client/server application, it's recommended that you deploy the GNS3 VM (Virtual Machine) to act as the server.
 You can deploy this virtual machine on a local computer using the free VMware Player, non-free VMware Workstation, or a dedicated server through VMware ESXi.
 You can then install the GNS3 client application on a local computer and connect to the GNS3 VM server.
 Once installed, you can create network topologies through the client, which are executed on the server.

 Version: GNS3 was evaluated using GNS3 v2.1.16 in a virtual machine with 16GB of memory and 4 vCPUs.
 The appliances used for evaluation included the Layer 3 and Layer 2 Cisco IOU 15.1g images.
+Updates have been made to reflect changes in v2.2.46.

 The Pros of GNS3 Network Emulator

-GNS3 has a number of advantages as a free, open source network emulator, including:
+GNS3 has a number of advantages as a free, open-source network emulator, including:

 • GNS3 is a Free Network Emulator